gbif/tile-server/frontend/issues.md

-#Known issues
+# known issues

-Tested in following browsers and operating systems.
-If no comments, then no issues have been detected.

-##Windows
+_Tested browsers_

+* Chrome mac
+* Chrome win
+* Safari
+* Firefox mac
+* Firefox win
+* Opera mac/win
+* ie8
+* ie9
+* ie10
+* ie11
+* Android chrome
+* iOS Chrome
+* iOS Safari
+* Linux firefox

-IE8 - XP
+## ie8 XP

-have very limited support.
-you can see the map, pan and zoom.
+* no timeslider or filters
+* no bounding box (CORS issue)
-But cannot change baselayer and resolution (regression), nor filter or fullscreen (no regression).
+* No fullscreen (no regression).

-IE9 - W7
+## ie9 W7

+* thin grey lines on border on some zoom levels
+* no bounding box (CORS issue)
-Only mobile layout and no full screen (no regression).
+* has mobile layout

-IE10+IE11 - W7
+* When in an iframe there is sometimes unwanted lines in the menu .
+Readable, but ugly.
+* when scrolling menu, you can over scroll into page. annoying.
-No fullscreen (no regression).
+* No fullscreen (no regression).

-Edge
-Not tested

-Chrome - W7
-Firefox - W7
+## ie10 W7

+* mobile layout
+* when scrolling menu, you can over scroll into page. annoying.
+* No fullscreen (no regression).

-Opera - W7
+## ie11 W7

+* Tiles sometimes missing. unstable and appears on refresh. only happens with map-box tiles. unclear what the reason is and if only in virtual mode.
+An actual ie11 would be needed to test further.

-##OSX - Yosimity
+## Safari - Yosimity
-Safari
-iFrame does not react when first loaded.
-Needs to be reloaded to react.
-(No regression)

-Chrome
+* When clicking back and showing the page again, the iframe is missing 5mm in the right side.

-Firefox
+## Firefox

-Scrolling a bit slower than other browsers.
+* Scrolling a bit slower than other browsers.
 General FF behavior.

-Opera

 ##Android

 Chrome
 Shows the map. pinch zoom fails hard.

-##iOS
-Chrome
-Safari

-#No regression
-full screen ie11+ie10 (no regression)
-Safari zoom in iframe disabled until refresh (no regression) Fullscreen disabled on point maps // (no regression) it doesn't work on those pages.
-Seemingly the parent page is preveting it.

-#Seemingly fixed
-relaitve urls for api (naturally) // fixed zoom using trackpad scroll beyond iframe - fixed firefox zoom touchpad is slow and scrolls page as well - fixed point size is meaningless for marker based maps. remove button from ie11 and other browsers that does not support standards Timeslider wraps to two lines on Firefox Linux - looks silly. - Fixed

-#Linux issues
+# Linux firefox
-firefox zoom speed on linux // Linux  and modest maps issue - rewrite modest maps or linux or agent sniff and emphasize FF scroll
+zoom speed on linux // Linux  and modest maps issue - rewrite modest maps or linux or agent sniff and emphasize FF scroll

+# Other

-#Won't fix for now
+## Won't fix for now
-Markers and bounding boxes does not wrap (No regression) // won't fix
+Markers and bounding boxes does not wrap (No regression)